gstax/mypoolcopilot/README.md

 It is **not affiliated with or endorsed by PoolCopilot** or any of its parent companies.
 All trademarks and registered trademarks are the property of their respective owners.

+---

+🔮 See the [ROADMAP](ROADMAP.md) for planned improvements and future features.